Commonly Backpacked · Lake · River/Creek · Spring · Swimming · Views · Wildflowers · Wildlife

-This is a beautiful run across granite slabs, through lush green forrest, next to a beautiful creek, and ending at an amazing alpine like.
+This is a beautiful run across granite slabs, through lush green forrest, next to a beautiful creek, and ending at an amazing alpine lake.
 Great spots along the creek to wade.
 Possible slides up in the granite areas could be smooth.

 Parking is free at the trailhead parking lot.
 Make sure not to park along the roadside or in unmarked parking spots in the parking lot.
 Tickets will be handed out for those that park along the road.